QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_by_example.rst

 Exercise 7
 ----------------------------------
-This exercise is more challenging
+This exercise is more challenging.

 Take a random walk, starting from :math:`x_0 = 1`